Holy Cross – Centre for Christian Meditation and Spirituality: Program

-For the last few years since 2011, a Cretan-style labyrinth consisting of 2,500 tealights has been formed on one of the Saturdays of Advent.
-This labyrinth is part of the service and can be walked through by visitors.
-In Advent 2020, four theme weeks were held with a special light show, the Advent Labyrinth, the Peace Light and about light figures.
+For the last few years since 2011, a Cretan-style labyrinth consisting of between 2,000 and 2,500 tealights was formed on the third Saturday of Advent.
+This labyrinth was part of the respective evening service on Saturday evening and could be walked through by visitors.
+For the first time in Advent 2020, four theme weeks were held with a special light show, the Advent Labyrinth, the Peace Light and about light figures.

 During the Frankfurt Luminale festival of light in 2014 the team members of the centre offered a meditation consisting of light, words, music, and sound in cooperation with the Jona youth church in the Frankfurt Cathedral.

 Concert performances at the center have included for example A German Requiem by Johannes Brahms and meditative music from the Middle Ages by Hildegard of Bingen, Peter Abelard, and Rabanus Maurus.

 In 2021, a pilgrimage guide was published for a 5.5 km city pilgrimage route with 11 stops in Innenstadt (Frankfurt's city centre) and Altstadt (old town) from the Liebfrauenkirche (Church of Our Lady) via Hauptwache (Main Guard), Börse (Stock Exchange), Willy-Brandt-Platz, Paulskirche (St Paul's Church), Römer (Roman), Kaiserdom St Bartholomäus (St Bartholomew's Cathedral), Jüdischer Friedhof Börneplatz at the Battonnstraße (Old Jewish Cemetery at Battonnstraße) and Börneplatz (Börne Square), Alter Brücke (Old Bridge), Eiserner Steg (Iron Footbridge) to the Church of St Leonhard.

+In 2019, Father Olaf Lindenberg introduced a special form of evening service on Saturday evenings called the Freiraumgottesdienst (open space service).
+This included special spiritual elements such as a short meditation.
+This form was retained until Christmas Eve Mass on 24 December 2025.
+Due to the closure of the meditation centre, it was initially unclear how this series of services would continue.
+However, plans were made to continue it at another location.

+In recent years, the Effata service of the Medical Mission Sisters was held on the first Wednesday of every month at Holy Cross Church.
+After the meditation centre closed, there were plans to continue the service at another church.

+In addition, in collaboration with members of the Protestant Church, a special meditative service called ‘Gottesdienst aus der Stille’ (Service from Silence) has been offered four times a year at the Holy Cross Church since 2017.
+This service is to be continued at various locations in Frankfurt and the surrounding area from 2026 onwards.

 Interior

 The interior of the church was modified for the new purpose, completed in 2010.
 The fixed pews were removed and replaced by folding chairs which enabled a more flexible use.
-While the former main altar is normally not used, a smaller wooden altar has been added, typically surrounded by circles of folding chairs.
-Stairlifts and ramps for wheelchairs were installed.
+While the former main altar was normally not used, a smaller wooden altar had been added, typically surrounded by circles of folding chairs.
+Stair lifts and wheelchair ramps were installed.
 The former crypt and the rooms of the former clergy house were transformed to be used for meditation.
 In the crypt, the floor was changed to wood, and the meditation area was enclosed by textile panels made from linen.